Easements terminating at a natural feature

 Easements along a natural feature

-Many easements are created along a natural feature - especially where waterfront parcels of land have no road access (e.g. around Berowra Waters etc) and easements for access along the shoreline from a local jetty are required.
+Many easements are created along a natural feature, especially where waterfront parcels of land have no road access (e.g. around Berowra Waters, etc.) and easements for access along the shoreline from a local jetty are required.

-Where the easement is intended to be created along the bank of a river, stream or waterway, the boundaries of the easement may be affected by accretion and/or erosion of the bank.
+Other than a non-tidal lake or lagoon, where the easement is intended to be created along the bank of a river, stream or waterway, the boundaries of the easement may be affected by accretion and/or erosion of the bank.
 In these instances the surveyor must clearly indicate how it is intended to define the boundaries of the easement.

 Waterfront boundary

-If it is intended that the bank constitute the extent of the easement, a statement that the boundary of the easement will remain ambulatory should be added to the new plan, eg
+If it is intended that the bank constitute the extent of the easement, a statement that the boundary of the easement will remain ambulatory should be added to the new plan, e.g.

 NOTE: THE NORTHERN BOUNDARY OF EASEMENT 'E' WITHIN LOT....
 DP............
-IS FORMED BY THE MHWM OF..........AS DETERMINED FROM TIME TO TIME
+IS FORMED BY THE MHWM/BANK OF..........AS DETERMINED FROM TIME TO TIME

 Alternatively, the extent of the easement site (and its relationship to the bank) should be fully defined by survey.